 There are plenty of things to do and see for all ages, abilities and interests in Tombstone Territorial Park.
 It's a popular destination for hiking, car camping, backcountry camping, wildlife viewing and winter recreation.

-The Tombstone Interpretive Centre is open is open May 1 to September 30.
+The Tombstone Interpretive Centre is open is open mid-May until mid-September.
 Facilities include wheelchair-accessible toilets, a gift shop and outdoor information boards about trail conditions, bear safety, wildlife sightings and more.
 You can also attend an interpretive guided hike or campfire program to further experience the cultural and natural history of the park.
 This is also where you can purchase maps, fishing licences and backcountry camping permits.

 Tombstone Mountain is the only road-accessible campground in the park.
 Campsites are available on a first come, first served basis and self-registration is onsite.